shipkit/shipkit-changelog/README.md

         githubToken = System.getenv("GITHUB_TOKEN") // using env var to avoid checked-in secrets

         //SHA of the revision from which release is created; *no default* newTagRevision = System.getenv("GITHUB_SHA")   // using an env var automatically exported by Github Actions

+        //Release tag, by default it is "v" + project.version releaseTag = "v" + project.version
     }
 ```